 Your information is collected for the purpose of assessing your suitability for employment with Massey University.
 If your application is successful it will be retained on your personal file, otherwise the information provided by you in your application will be destroyed.

-Health information is required to assist the university to meet its obligations under the Health and Safety in Employment Act and the Injury Prevention Rehabilitation and Compensation Act, and to assess your ability to do the job.
+Health information is required to assist the university to meet its obligations under the Health and Safety at Work Act and the Injury Prevention Rehabilitation and Compensation Act, and to assess your ability to do the job.

-The sign-in box is on the left-hand side of the Current Vacancies page.
-This box can also be used to sign-in to your casual talent pool account.
+The sign-in box is on the right-hand side of the Current Vacancies page.
+It is located next to the 'My Profile' button.